BioThumos/biothumos.github.io/content/posts/peptide-guide.md

 6. draw BAC water to desired concentration
 	* draw upside down
 	* refer to guide below on calculating desired concentration
-7. inject water into dial, NOTE:
+7. inject water into vial:
-	* ⚠️ DO NOT SPRAY water directly on peptide as it MAY DAMAGE IT
+	* ⚠️ DO NOT SPRAY water directly on peptide (MAY DAMAGE)
-	* let it drip SLOWLY down the side of the vial onto ONE SPOT OF THE POWDER, not everywhere
+	* let it drip SLOWLY down the side of the vial onto ONE SPOT of the powder, not everywhere
-	* don't need to push, vacuum in vial will suck water into the vial
+	* probably don't need to push, vacuum in vial will suck water into the vial (but not always)
-8. after injecting water, draw equivalent air from the peptide to neutralize pressure, then remove needle
+2. after injecting water, draw equivalent air from the peptide to neutralize pressure, then remove needle
-9. gently roll the vial
+3. gently roll the vial
 	* ⚠️ DO NOT SHAKE (may damage)
 	* let mix normally and do nothing, may take a while
+1. wait until reconstituted (may take some time)
-10. it is now reconstituted
+4. it is now reconstituted

 TODO: min volume of water for solution

-#### How to calculate concentrations
+### How to calculate concentrations
 1. note down the vial content
 	* eg: 10mg
 2. take your desired minimum dose